codeday-labs-2021/bookworms/server/docs/api.md

 This api does three things

-- Get all reviews (By default in descending order according to likes)
+- Get all reviews (By default are arranged in descending order of the date they were created meaning the most recent comes first)
-- Get all reviews with a partular keyword in books name(Search)
+- Get all reviews with a partular keyword in books name
 - Get reviews in ascending order of likes
+- Filter reviews by categories
+- all those operations can also happen in single api call

 **Example Request**